✨ We're excited to announce we've raised a €5M Seed led by EQT Ventures

 Your employer can’t:

-• Force or advise you to opt out of the workplace pension scheme.
+Force you or offer an incentive to opt out of the workplace pension scheme.

-In an auto-enrolment pension scheme, both you and your employer contribute towards the pension scheme.
+In an auto-enrolment pension scheme, both employees and the employer contribute towards the pension scheme.
 You also get contributions from the government in the form of tax relief.

 Under the auto-enrolment legislation (Pensions Act 2008), the government has set the minimum contribution levels at: